Before you start

 - Use of copyrighted material

 When using text, tables, or figures from a published work, whether your own article or that of another author, you must receive the permission of the journal in which it was published.
 As a courtesy, you should also request permission of the author.
 Sample templates for contacting publishers are available here.
-Many journals have on their Web sites a “copyright permission request form.”
+Many journals have on their websites a “copyright permission request form.”

-A copy of the letter or email giving you permission to use the article, table, or figure must be submitted along with other documents that you submit for your thesis or dissertation.
+A copy of the letter or email giving you permission to use the article, table, or figure must be submitted along with other documents that you submit for your essay, thesis or dissertation.
 Do not incorporate the permission letter into the paper.

 - ProQuest will not harvest the thesis or dissertation until it is released from the repository.
 In other words, ETDs that are embargoed within the Pitt community, will not be harvested by ProQuest until that embargo has expired.
 Similarly, students' ETDs that have been approved to be kept in the dark archive for one year, will not be harvested by ProQuest until that embargo has expired.